 One legend says that a woman noticed a hare leaving such a shelter and went to look and discovered a nest of eggs.
 Which convinced her to believe that the eggs had been laid by the hare.
 Another legend says that the rabbit of the goddess Eostre was a beautiful bird that one day the goddess magically transformed into a rabbit.
 But since it was only a rabbit on the outside, it continued to make nests in which it laid eggs.

 Christians still celebrate the Easter Bunny because it marks the transition from pagan to the Christian religion.
-All these myths have evolved over the year to such an extent that it is now barely known what bunnies have to do with Easter, apart from being found in a chocolate form on shop shelves.
-A sign that no matter what the reasons each of us celebrates Easter, consumerism is in danger of making us forget the real holiday: the resurrection of Jesus Christ.
+All these myths have evolved over the year to such an extent that it is now barely known what bunnies have to do with Easter, apart from being found in chocolate form on shop shelves.
+This a sign that no matter the reasons each of us celebrates Easter, consumerism is in danger of making us forget the actual holiday: the resurrection of Jesus Christ.

 2 Facts about the Easter Bunny

 In some ancient cultures, the rabbit was the symbol of the moon.
 Rabbits feed at night and have been seen staring at the moon when the moon is full.
-And also their gestation period was thought to be 28 days, the length of a lunar cycle.
+And also, their gestation period was thought to be 28 days, the length of a lunar cycle.
 This lunar cycle, which represented the victory of life over death or spring against winter, was celebrated around the vernal equinox.
-The following are 3 amazing features of the Easter Bunny.
+The following are three unique features of the Easter Bunny.

 1. The bunny leaves behind its Easter Egg

 The Rabbit is said to leave behind eggs.
 Also, one of the primary symbols associated with this season of renewal was the egg from which life springs.
-Indeed, it was not a Christian invention, as the symbol was used by Anglo-Saxon pagans to celebrate spring probably long before.
+Indeed, it was not a Christian invention, as Anglo-Saxon pagans used the symbol to celebrate spring probably long before.
 Identifying exactly when the connection between Easter and the empty shell of the egg as a metaphor for Christ’s tomb was made is difficult.
-Eggs were one of the forbidden foods during Lent, the 40 days of reflection before this feast.
+Eggs were forbidden food during Lent, the 40 days of reflection before this feast.

 2. The Easter Bunny dates back to early Christianity

 What does The Easter Bunny have to do with Jesus?
 The association between Easter, eggs, and rabbits dates back to early Christianity.
 When the celebration of the Resurrection was combined with pagan spring rites of fertility.
 Both rabbits and eggs were, for obvious reasons, symbols of fertility.
 Indeed, in the 8th century, Bede the Venerable was a great English theologian.
 Speculated that the English form of the word Easter originated from an Anglo-Saxon fertility/spring goddess.
-Once again we discover that one of our sacred days is tainted with lasciviousness.
+Once again, we discover that one of our holy days is tainted with lust.

 Who decided that Easter would be celebrated on this day?

-The New Testament Gospels say that Jesus then had his last supper; the next day, Friday, he was crucified on Calvary and rose three days later from the tomb in which he had been buried.
+The New Testament Gospels say that Jesus then had his last supper; the next day, Friday, he was crucified on Calvary and rose three days later from the tomb where he had been buried.
 During preparations for Easter.
 The Last Supper was the last meal Jesus shared with his disciples.
-Before his crucifixion, when he turned the bread and wine into elements of his own body.
-Commanding them to spread his teachings.
+Before his crucifixion, he turned the bread and wine into elements of his own body.
+He was commanding them to spread his teachings.

 Christ was also perceived as the New Passover, and the feast of his resurrection became the first Christian feast.
 In turn, Easter was named the month of Passover in honor of Christ, considered the sacrificial lamb of God.

 - For many, Easter is the unofficial beginning of spring.
-For Christians around the world, it is the most important holiday of the year.
+For Christians worldwide, it is the most important holiday of the year.

 Over the years, the bunny has become an image associated with Easter in more and more countries.
 Thanks to the animal’s propensity to reproduce, the rabbit is also seen as a symbol of fertility.
-Eggs are also symbols of new life, of fertility, and this would be one reason why the rabbit carries a basket of eggs.
+Eggs are also symbols of new life and fertility, one reason the rabbit carries a basket of eggs.
 But there are other myths about the connection between the rabbit and Easter.

 Likewise, there are many legends about the connection between Easter and eggs.
-Rabbits don’t lay eggs but they do lay their young in some sort of holes in fields and glades, they usually make several such holes and don’t lay all their young together.
+Rabbits don’t lay eggs but lay their young in holes in fields and meadows.
+They usually make several such holes and don’t lay all their young together.
 It is often the case that harelips occupy such holes to house their eggs.